nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an **empty folder** in which the app is allowed to create files.

    2. Open a command window.
-Run the `java -version` command to ensure you are using Java 17
+Run the `java -version` command to ensure you are using Java 17.

    3. Launch the jar file using the `java -jar` command.
 The window size may not be optimum.